 Perfumer Rodrigo Flores-Roux

-Follow-ups to fist time successes are notoriously difficult and Badgley Mischka appear to have tried to recreate the win by following a similar strategy to the original Badgley Mischka by Badgley Mischka.
-The original perfume was a syrupy fruitchouli released in 2006.
+Follow-ups to fist time successes are notoriously difficult and Badgley Mischka appear to have tried to recreate the win by sticking to the same genre as the original Badgley Mischka by Badgley Mischka.
+The original perfume was a boozy, shady fruitchouli released in 2006.
 While the genre may have been generic, the perfume was not.
-It dressed up a shady fruitchouli fragrance not with the intent to make it make it more acceptable, but to make it better than any others.
-It included layers of rot and booze that were more potent than any simple fruity sweetness.
 It smelled terrific and was a clever commentary on a genre that was considered hackneyed by the time of its release.

 Badgley Mischka’s sophomore offering, Fleurs de Nuit, suggests jasmine and its sweet-sweaty atmosphere.
-Even more, the name implies night-blooming jasmine, the vampire of fragrant plants with a narcotic miasma of flowers and flesh.
+Even more, the name implies night-blooming jasmine, the vampire of fragrant plants.
 Unfortunately, having built expectation into its name, Fleurs de Nuit defeats itself.
 Without the requisite seamy side, and with the addition of a half can of cling peaches, Fleurs de Nuit is both loud and vague, like someone who gestures madly to get your attention, and once she has it, forgets what she meant to say.
 It’s not that Fleurs de Nuit isn’t pretty.
 It’s a simple, clean sweet, fruity jasmine with no sharp edges and no distortion.
 It simply doesn’t stand out either on its own or in comparison to other fruity florals.

-Fleurs de Nuit apparently tries to win buyers with the dual strategy of the generic (larger potential market share) and the derivative (the herd instinct.)
-The herd instinct, perfected in men’s fragrance and marketing, relies on the principle of safe buying, which is to say that buyers will want to try something that they identify as different from what they have, yet the distinction is so slight as to be indistinguishable to most others.
-It’s the daring mocha caramel 3-shot decaf trenta latte with 1 % no foam drinker one day branching out and trying the same WITH foam.
+The marketing principle of safe buying holds that buyers will want to try something that they identify as different from what they have, yet the distinction is so slight as to be indistinguishable to most others.
+It’s the mocha caramel 3-shot decaf trenta latte with 1% no foam drinker one day branching out and trying the same WITH foam.

 I don’t like to berate a perfume.
 In this case, though, the perfume is so formulaic, and the strategy of diving to the bottom of the middle of the pack is…what?
 Miscalculated?
 Cynical?
 A counterintuitive attempt to manage high expectations?
 For high-end frock makers to want to compete head-to-head a maker of garish track suits and diamante accessories, at least symbolically through their perfumes, is baffling.
 The follow-through from perfume to packaging is consistent, though.
 I’ve always thought that the original Badgely Mischka bottle was an example of unintended kitsch, but Fleurs de Nuit tops it, making the Juicy Couture spangly bottle seem like a spectacle of good taste.